 The Pagani Zonda and its several variants are already among the most dramatically styled and exclusive supercars in the world, but founder Horacio Pagani has more ambitious plans for the car in the form of the Zonda R. First previewed in late 2007, Pagani released full details for the car upon its Vienna debut on January 15, and earlier this month revealed the first real-life photos of the car.
 Now the ultimate Zonda has been captured taking laps at Monza in the rain.

-, show the Zonda working hard despite the slippery conditions.
+The photos show the Zonda working hard despite the slippery conditions.
 Sideways is rightways in the rain when you're talking about the kind of RWD power found in the Zonda R.

 However, while the Zonda F was designed from the start as a road car, the all-new Zonda R was designed with one intention in mind – ultimate performance at the racetrack without any implications of rules, except for safety, where no compromise is allowed.